questionablefocus/terraform-aws-github-oidc/README.md

 ```

 This provides explicit granting of `assume-role` permissions in code.
 Used together with Pull Requests and Reviews, we can have a pragmatic approach to a self-serving change management process.

+### Grant other repositories access

+If you would like other repositories to be allowed to use these IAM roles, use the `secondary_repositories` variable.
+The format should be the same as the primary `repository` variable.

 ## Versioning